mateussouzaweb/nicedeck/README.md

 - Beautiful and automated covers images for shortcuts in the ``Steam Library``.
 - Built-in tool to backup and restore saved games progress and states on each emulator.
 - A correct and workable ``ES-DE`` settings, with systems and rules to run games using the installed emulators.
+- Linux only: support for additional stores and Windows native games or applications through custom Proton layer.

 ## System Requirements